Jay Fisher - World Class Knifemaker

 If a military client requires black all around, he might be able to apply a temporary coating of spray camouflage paint, to be removed after his service duty or tour.
 I don't recommend coatings long term on any knife, they can hide flaws, imperfections, or fractures, and might accelerate corrosion.
 See more on my FAQ page at this bookmark, and on my Blades page at this bookmark.

 For the bolster, what I've found that works best is pin attachment.
 The bolsters are pinned to the tang of the knife blade with zero clearance pins, heavily peened in place.
 The pins swell in position, making them impossible to remove.
 In fact, the only way to remove the bolster is to grind it off the tang.
 When done right, this creates a near seamless fit of the bolster to the tang.
 How many holes and of what diameter are determined by the use of the knife, the cross sectional area, and the thickness of both the bolsters and the tang.
 I don't solder most bolsters.
-Unless acidic soldering flux is removed from any area between the bolster and the tang, it will lead to corrosion of the knife tang and eventual failure.
+Soldering creates localized heat that may affect the blade temper.
+Unless acidic soldering flux is removed from any area between the bolster and the tang, it can lead to corrosion of the knife tang and eventual failure.
 And it is a step that is not necessary, particularly on high chromium steel blades and bolsters.
-It must be working well, in over 2000 knives over 30 years as of this writing, I've never had one fail.
+It must be working well, in over 3000 knives over 30 years as of this writing, I've never had one fail.

 Any time you have moving parts in contact with each other, a wear pattern will emerge.
 On the modern knife with a uniform or mirror finish, this becomes visible.
 The bolster of any knife is the area where the sheath (either leather or kydex) grips the knife to hold it secure.
 So every front bolster scuffs, and this is normal.
 Changing the material can help somewhat, but even mirror polished high chromium stainless steel bolsters will scuff.
 There simply has to be some area where the tension of the sheath can be applied to the knife to hold it firmly and safely, and gripping the front bolster is better than gripping on the blade.
 Sometimes, engraving the front bolster helps this a bit, only because it isn’t as noticeable because of the engraving.